peeringdb/peeringdb-py/docs/cli.md

 ## sync
 Synchronizes PeeringDB to a local database.

-After doing a full sync, it only updates objects that have changed, so it's safe / efficient to run it as often as you want.
+After doing a full sync, it only updates objects that have changed.

 By default, peeringdb will sync to a file in the config dir called `peeringdb.sqlite3` - to change that, see [configuration](index.md#configuration)